-Recommendation: We recommend that the City implement procedures for adequate review of financial information to ensure that deferred inflows and outflows of resources related to OPEB and pension, transfers, claims liability, and capital assets are properly stated and reflected in the financial statements.
+Recommendation: We recommend that the City implement procedures for adequate review of financial information to ensure that capital assets, due from other governments, and grant revenue are properly stated and ensure that the financial statements are prepared in accordance with GAAP.

-View of Responsible Officials and Corrective Action Plan: Management agrees with this finding.
-Effective immediately, management will implement procedures for adequate review of financial information.
+View of Responsible Officials and Corrective Action Plan: Management agrees.
+See Corrective Action Plan.